2019 • 06 • 25

 The island reopened its doors last Oct 26, 2018 to tourists.
 If you’ve been to Boracay before, there are certain new rules to follow after its lock-down to keep the cleanliness of Puka Beach – the long stretch of white sand named as such because of the abundance of puka shells on its shores.

 Per the Department of Tourism (DOT), parties – such as Laboracay during the 1st of May – would now be banned from the island.
-Also, smoking and drinking in public places, especially along the beach front, is now prohibited.
+Also, smoking and drinking in public places, especially along the beachfront, are now prohibited.
 If you loved drinking your cold beer under a beach umbrella on the fine white sand, you’ll be fined big time if you do so on your upcoming visit.
 Furthermore, if you’re used to playing a game of chance in any of the casinos on the island in the past, the government has issued an ordinance banning casinos in Boracay.
-So, we recommend doing research on the do’s and don’ts of the new Boracay before your trip.
+So, we recommend doing research on the dos and don’ts of the new Boracay before your trip.

 WHAT'S IN THIS GUIDE?